Table of Contents

 - Spreading rumors or negative information about you.

-- Suddenly changing their behavior to invoke a response.
+- Suddenly, they change their behavior to invoke a response.

 1. Inconsistent Communication

-They might swing between frequent, overwhelming communication to periods of complete silence and the silent treatment, creating an atmosphere of uncertainty.
+They might swing between frequent, overwhelming communication to periods of complete silence, creating an atmosphere of uncertainty.
 This inconsistency can be a tactic to keep you off balance.

 2. Emotional Blackmail